jamesneeley/StoreRobberyTracker/README.md

 - Blips appear **only on the minimap**, not the world map
 - Dynamic color changes based on robbery state
 - Matches GTA Online’s UI style

 ---

+## 🛒 Shop Menu System
+A fully integrated in‑store shopping experience that activates when the player approaches a clerk inside any supported convenience store interior.
+Each shop automatically loads a themed LemonUI menu with the correct Rockstar banner (24/7, LTD, Rob’s Liquor, or Liquor Ace) and a matching subtitle.
+Items display with right‑aligned prices and detailed descriptions, mirroring GTA V’s native shop layout.
+Purchases trigger the Shop Consume System, which handles animations, props, cooldowns, and item effects for a seamless, lore‑friendly shopping flow.

+---